Marketing Project Leadership We Interpret the Scope | Guide the Project | Coordinate Vendors | Take It Live

 if we've got the ball.

 Select projects: On occasional select projects, through our network of associates, MadPipe will actually do the web dev ourselves.
-It's rare, and usually a product of an existing client or partner relationship, and therefore MadPipe doesn't advertise as web developers.
+It's usually a product of a referral or existing client or partner relationship, and therefore MadPipe doesn't advertise as web developers.
 You won't find a traditional portfolio on the site.

 A modest collection of recent vintage.

-Here are some example website projects we took to completion.
-We aren't going to offer many or try to hit every type (service, product, B2B, B2C, eCommerce) or industry (tech, law, hospitality, etc) because we're not trying to convince you to choose us as the visual designer, per se.
-Please read the 'free advice' below the examples.
+Here is a small (partial) sampling of website projects we took to completion.
+We aren't going to offer many or try to hit every type (service, product, B2B, B2C, eCommerce) or industry (tech, law, hospitality, etc).
+Scroll up to see the reasons (above ↑).

 For your website project.